Thoralf-M/wallet-core/docs/overview.md

 ## Events

-The wallet emits different events to which a user can subscribe.
+With the event feature, the wallet emits different events to which a user can listen from the account manager.
+If no events types are specified all events are received

-WalletEvent {
+pub enum WalletEventType {
-    BalanceChange(BalanceChangeEvent),
-    TransactionInclusion(TransactionInclusionEvent),
-    TransferProgress(TransferProgressEvent),
-    // account index
-    ConsolidationRequired(usize),
+    BalanceChange,
+    TransactionInclusion,
+    TransferProgress,
+    ConsolidationRequired,
+    #[cfg(any(feature = "ledger-nano", feature = "ledger-nano-simulator"))]
+    LedgerAddressGeneration,
 }

 ## Actor (should also be a Rust feature?)